 But of course, they can only analyze those who come to their attention.

 Though the Vigil show their power by their victories against even the grimmest necromancers, there’s next to no detail for any of it.
 Most of their triumphs come in the dead of night, with a sudden murderous flare and dour death-rites.

 It would seem reasonable to think that more mages would fear the black-robed Inquisitors.
 Yet as troublesome as their high magic may be, Inquisitors prove themselves as arcane scholars whenever they hold forth.
 They can match thesis papers as easily as spells, and some believe their knowledge of science in certain areas has begun to rival that of the Age of Splendors itself.

 What, then, of those they hunt?
-What of those like the wilderness witches who use the black arts of spirit magic, and arts blacker still whose names have been purged from history?
+What of those like the wilderness witches who use the evil arts of spirit magic, and arts wickeder still whose names have been purged from history?
 What of those demonologists who seek to commune with demons unbound by the sight of the gods, what of the occultist, what of the seer, what of the necromancer?

 These, most arcane scholars agree, are the people all righteous mages should fear.
 For the powers they wield are not at all like orderly, scientific spellcraft.
 They cannot be governed by a single method or mode of gathering evidence.
 These are powers that infringe on the unknown workings of divine magic.
 Powers mortals were not meant to wield.